Fesouille/ionic-angular-course/README.md

 # Ionic-Angular Exercices

-These are very small project to practice the developement of Ionic/angular applications
+These are very small projects to practice the developement of Ionic/angular applications